 The US Department of Education recently released statistics showing an increase in cyberbullying, up from 11.5% in 2014-14 to 15.3% in 2016-17.
-The more alarming news: that increase is felt mostly by girls.
+The more alarming news?
+That increase is felt mostly by girls.
+So why is there more girl cyberbullying happening?

 Why Social Media?